-Opioids are often prescribed for acute postoperative pain and other painful conditions for patients in the emergency department and primary care settings.
+INTRODUCTION — Opioids are often prescribed for acute postoperative pain and other painful conditions for patients in the emergency department and primary care settings.
 Patients deserve pain relief; adequate relief of pain is a metric of patient satisfaction and may prevent chronic postsurgical pain.
-However, opioid use for acute pain is associated with increased risk of long-term opioid use, which in turn is associated with death from overdose.
+However, opioid use for acute pain is associated with increased risk of long-term opioid use , which in turn is associated with death from overdose.
 The soaring increase in opioid prescriptions in the United States is a driver of the epidemic of drug overdose deaths.
-This public health epidemic has driven re-examination and ongoing national debate about the exact best practice in prescribing opioids for acute pain, without complete consensus at this time.
+This public health epidemic has prompted re-examination and ongoing national debate about the exact best practices for prescribing opioids for acute pain, without complete consensus.

 This topic will discuss the rationale for limitation of opioid prescriptions and will provide a strategy for prescription of opioids for acute pain in opioid naïve patients in the outpatient setting.
 "Opioid naïve" is variably defined in the literature.
 For the purpose of this topic, opioid naïve patients are those who have not received opioids in the 30 days prior to the acute event or surgery.
 Treatment of acute pain for patients chronically using opioids, and for inpatients after surgery, are discussed separately.
 (See "Management of acute pain in the patient chronically using opioids" and "Management of acute perioperative pain".)